Parsl/parsl/docs/userguide/futures.rst

 Similar to AppFutures, DataFuture are inherited from the python's `concurrent library <https://docs.python.org/3/library/concurrent.futures.html>`_.
 While AppFutures represent an asynchronous app task, the DataFuture represents the files it produces.
-With Bash applications data flows from one app to another via files.
-Therefore Parsl needs to keep track of the files produced by app and this is done by specifying the filenames of outputs as a keyword argument to apps.
-A list of DataFutures each corresponding to the filenames in the ``outputs`` keyword args is available through the ``outputs`` attribute of the AppFuture.
+With Bash applications, data flows from one app to another via files.
+Therefore Parsl needs to keep track of the files produced by an app.
+This is done by specifying the filenames of outputs as a keyword argument to apps.
+A list of DataFutures each of which corresponds to the filenames in the ``outputs`` keyword args, is available through the ``outputs`` attribute of the AppFuture.

 Here's an example :

 .. code-block:: python

-      # This app echo's the string passed to it to the first file specified in the
+      # This app echoes the string passed to it to the first file specified in the
       # outputs list
       @App('bash', data_flow_kernel)
       def echo(message, outputs=[]):